neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/connectwise-parser-rules.md

 3. Tech acknowledges within SLA window or escalation continues

-This is entirely driven by the ticket being correctly tagged to the right client — which flows from the alert name being correctly structured.
+This is entirely driven by the ticket being correctly tagged to the right client, which flows from the alert name being correctly structured.
 A misconfigured alert name breaks the entire escalation chain.

 ---